sysbiolab/neuriteScan/README.md

 # neuriteScan
-A R Package for neurite image analysis. neuriteScan quantifies neurite density and other significant measures for experiments in Neuroscience area of research.
+An R Package for neurite image analysis. neuriteScan quantifies neurite density and other significant measures for experiments in Neuroscience area of research.

 ## Dependencies